-- Gender equality (sometimes inaccurately referred to as equality between men and women): refers to the equal rights, responsibilities and opportunities of all people, regardless of gender. - Gender equality in society is not directly related to identity issues, but efforts are made to reduce the negative impact of gender inequality and the myths and stereotypes that maintain it on the development of individuals. - Breaking down gender stereotypes from a young age helps to stop negative consequences of inequality and discrimination as it can support children to grow into adults who are not limited by expectations based on their gender. - Since gender roles, responsibilities and identities are socially learned, they can also be changed through education. - When talking about gender equality, it should be kept in mind that rigid gender norms negatively affect people with diverse identities, who often come into contact with violence, shaming and discrimination.
+- Gender equality (equality between women and men): refers to the equal rights, responsibilities and opportunities of women and men and girls and boys (masculinities and femininities). - Gender equality in society is not directly related to identity issues, but efforts are made to reduce the negative impact of gender inequality and the myths and stereotypes that maintain it on the development of individuals. - Breaking down gender stereotypes from a young age helps to stop negative consequences of inequality and discrimination as it can support children to grow into adults who are not limited by expectations based on their gender. - Since gender roles, responsibilities and identities are socially learned, they can also be changed through education. - When talking about gender equality, it should be kept in mind that rigid gender norms negatively affect people with diverse identities, who often come into contact with violence, shaming and discrimination.
 It is therefore more inclusive and appropriate to use the term "gender equality" rather than "equality of men and women".